 The daily hair loss varies from person to person as it is proportional to the number of hairs and the duration of the anagen phase.

 Hair loss becomes visible when it exceeds 50%.

-On average one person has 90 000 to 150 000 hairs on the whole head, with a daily loss of 100 hairs/day.
+On average a person has 90,000 to 150,000 hairs on the whole head with a daily loss of 100 hairs/day.

 The anagen phase lasts about 3-7 years depending on breed and individual.
 During this time there will be a total change in the follicular cycle (hair), at random.

 Hair loss can be combated with hair treatments.

 Intense, temporary or permanent hair loss can happen due to several factors:

 The hairs are grouped in the form of follicular units.
 We have approximately 90,000 - 150,000 hairs on the scalp.
 This number varies from person to person according to density.

 The human being has approximately 120 to 260 hairs per cm2 (60-120 follicles cm2) with a total of 90,000 - 150,000 on the whole head.